 Peckham Rye Park and Common comprises both a newly restored Victorian Park and historic common and provides a pleasant refuge for both the local community and wildlife.
 Featuring ornamental gardens, flowing streams, woodland and a lake, the park is an ideal location to relax and partake in a gentle stroll.
-The park has been awarded Green Flag status for the last two years.
+The park has been awarded Green Flag status since 2007.

 - Cafe: Opened in 2007, Cafe on the Rye has stunning views over the common and a range of delicious homemade food for you to enjoy.
 During the winter months the Café is open from 9am to dusk everyday.
 Tel: 020 8693 9431

 - Toilets: Toilets and baby changing facilities are available in the Cafe or toilet block in the park near Strakers Road

 - The Friends of Peckham Rye Park community garden: opened in 2012 and funded by Southwark Council's Cleaner Greener Safer programme, the Friends of Peckham Rye Park and the National Lottery Community Spaces Programme.
 The garden is maintained by the Friends of Peckham Rye Park during their monthly maintenance days, and is an area of tranquility with sensory summer planting, a winter garden, bug towers, a beehive, a pond, raised beds for community fruit and vegetable growing and a shaded meadow area with a loggery and seating.
 Thanks to the work of a few this is a beautiful area to be enjoyed by all who are looking for an oasis of peace amidst the bustle of life in the city.
 The entry gates were specially commissioned and designed by Heather Burrell.
 If you would like further information about the Friends of Peckham Rye Park, please visit the website or contact them via email.

 - Dog free area: The arboretum is a dog free zone.